Last Updated on by

 Roomba is probably the most well-known brand of robot vacuums.
 Roombas deliver a very efficient clean and often have the latest technologies factored in.
-However, these perks do come with a higher price tag compared to other brands as Roombas cost at least $500 to around $1,000, depending on the model.
+However, these perks do come with a higher price tag compared to other brands as Roombas can cost a hefty sum, depending on the model.

 So, what if you are looking for an efficient robot vacuum that does the job well yet do not really care too much about the latest technologies like Wi-Fi connectivity or mobile app to control the robot vacuum?
 You really don’t need to look that far as there is an assortment of budget robot vacuums available.

-One of these budget-friendly but capable robot vacuums is the Eufy Robovac 20, which retails at $300.
+One of these budget-friendly but capable robot vacuums is the Eufy Robovac 20.

 Contents (Jump to)